-During Jesus’s last week on Earth he went to Jerusalem to teach the message that G-d had instructed him to teach.
+During Jesus’ last week on Earth he went to Jerusalem to teach the message that G-d had instructed him to teach.
 When Jesus began to teach his message and the number of followers began to multiply and it caused the Jewish officials to become angrier of Jesus’ following.
-So the Jewish officials decided to do something about it, they had the Romans (who were in control of this region during this time) arrest Jesus.
+The Jewish officials decided to do something about it, they had the Romans (who were in control of this region during this time) arrest Jesus.

-Read more fro the blog Becoming Italian Word by Word: Holy Week in the Italian Language!
+Read more from the blog Becoming Italian Word by Word: Holy Week in the Italian Language!

 The Significance of Palm Sunday